7 Sneaky Types of Duplicate Content

 This setup will let you crawl your site like Google would (following robots.txt instructions for Googlebot) and treat URLs with unique parameters as separate pages.
 Click Next and proceed with the next steps like usual for the crawl to start.
 When WebSite Auditor is done crawling, switch to the Pages dashboard and sort the results by the Page column by clicking on its header.
-This should let you easily spot duplicate pages with parameters in the URL.
+This should let you easily spot duplicate pages or copied content with parameters in the URL.

 6. Similar content

 When people talk about content duplication, they often imply completely identical content.
 However, pieces of very similar content also fall under Google's definition of duplicate content:

 "If you have many pages that are similar, consider expanding each page or consolidating the pages into one.
 For instance, if you have a travel site with separate pages for two cities, but the same information on both pages, you could either merge the pages into one page about both cities or you could expand each page to contain unique content about each city."

 Such issues can frequently occur with e-commerce sites, with product descriptions for similar products that only differ in a few specs.
 To tackle this and avoid trouble with search engine rankings, try to make your product pages diverse in all areas apart from the description: user reviews are a great way to achieve this.
 On blogs, similar content issues may arise when you take an older piece of content, add some updates, and rework it into a new post.
 In this scenario, using a canonical link (or a 301 redirect) on the older article is the best solution.

 If your multiple pages on your site have printer-friendly versions accessible via separate URLs, it will be easy for Google to find and crawl those through internal links.
 Obviously, the content on the page itself and its printer-friendly version is going to be identical — thus wasting your crawl budget once again.